MaxSokolich/PyQT-Tracker/README.md

 # PyQT-Tracker
-New microrobotic tracking and control UI
+New microrobotic tracking and control UI.
+Now outdated.

 to install neccesary librarys do: python3 -m pip install -r reqs.txt. it might be missing one library but maybe not